14 Best Mobile Marketing Tools: Reaching & Engaging Mobile Audiences

 4. WordPress/Medium

-WordPress and Medium are great mobile-friendly platforms if you run a website or blog—or are looking to start one.
-In February, WordPress rolled out Accelerated Mobile Pages (AMP) to improve the load time of tablet and phone pages on their self-hosted sites.
+WordPress and Medium are great mobile-friendly platforms if you run a website or blog, or are looking to start one.
+In February, WordPress rolled out Accelerated Mobile Pages (AMP) to improve the load time of tablet and phone pages on its self-hosted sites.

 Medium, created by some of the guys who created Twitter, is becoming popular with all kinds of bloggers.
-The site and all posted pages are mobile-friendly, and Medium also has an app that allows you to read, edit, create, and react by responding to others’ posts.
+The site and all posted pages are mobile-friendly, and Medium also has an app that lets you read, edit, create, and respond to others’ posts.
 You can use this platform to repost content already on your site’s blog or create a new post.

 5. SlideShare

-The adopted child of LinkedIn, SlideShare is so important to anyone who has presented at a conference or webinar and those who want to reference that presentation.
-With over 70 million users and 18 million uploads in 40 content categories, SlideShare is the go-to spot to post your knowledge-share.
+The adopted child of LinkedIn, SlideShare, is so important to anyone who has presented at a conference or webinar, and those who want to reference that presentation.
+With over 70 million users and 18 million uploads across 40 content categories, SlideShare is the go-to spot to share your knowledge.
 Even better, your posted content won’t just sit there unnoticed; 80% of visitors come to the site through specific searches, leading them directly to the type of content they are looking for and giving you exposure.

 Do you need to buy it?
 SlideShare has shareable social buttons, a comment section for questions or compliments, and shows the day the slides were published (which is great to ensure the data is relevant!).